sanskrit/raw_etexts_english/blogs/manasataramgini/2015-10-27_a-case-of-gae1b985ga-as-a-negative-example-and-a-lesson-in-discernment.md

 +++
-title = "A case of Gaṅgā as a negative example and a lesson inxa0discernment"
+title = "A case of Gaṅgā as a negative example and a lesson in discernment"

 +++
 A version of this article was originally published on